 - when it became apparent that the student could not continue with their studies.

-- For family/personal reasons: a statement from a doctor or counsellor stating:
+- For family/personal reasons: a statement from a registered medical practitioner or a qualified and registered counsellor or psychologist stating:

 - the date the personal circumstance began or changed; and